 9. Lack of business alignment

-As shown in the chart from O’Reilly at the beginning of this article, company culture not recognizing needs for AI and difficulties in identifying business use cases are among the top barriers to AI implementation.
-Identifying AI business cases requires the managers to have a deep understanding of AI technologies, their possibilities and limitations.
+As shown in the chart from O’Reilly at the beginning of this article, company culture not recognizing the need for AI and difficulties in identifying business use cases are among the top barriers to AI implementation.
+Identifying AI business cases requires managers to have a deep understanding of AI technologies, their possibilities, and their limitations.
 The lack of AI know-how may hinder adoption in many organizations.

 But there’s another problem here.
 Some companies jump on the AI bandwagon with too much optimism and no clear strategy.
-AI implementation requires a strategic approach, setting objectives, identifying KPIs, and tracking ROI.
+To implement AI, you need a strategic approach, setting objectives, identifying KPIs, and tracking ROI.
 Otherwise, you won’t be able to assess the results brought by AI and compare them with your assumptions to measure the success (or failure) of this investment.

 Read also: IT business partnership